Waltham Massachusetts

 About Fairfield, CT Category Listings

 Waltham (/ˈwɔːlθæm/ WAWL-tham) is a city in Middlesex County, Massachusetts, United States, and was an early center for the labor movement as well as a major contributor to the American Industrial Revolution.
 The original home of the Boston Manufacturing Company, the city was a prototype for 19th century industrial city planning, spawning what became known as the Waltham-Lowell system of labor and production.
-The city is now a center for research and higher education, home to Brandeis University and Bentley University as well as industrial powerhouse Raytheon Technologies.
+The city is now a center for research and higher education as home to Brandeis University and Bentley University.
 The population was 65,218 at the census in 2020.
+Waltham is part of the Greater Boston area and lies 9 miles (14 km) west of Downtown Boston.

 In the early 19th century, Francis Cabot Lowell and his friends and colleagues established in Waltham the Boston Manufacturing Company—the first integrated textile mill in the United States, with the goal of eliminating the problems of co-ordination, quality control, and shipping inherent in the subcontracting based textile industry.
 The Waltham–Lowell system of production derives its name from the city and the founder of the mill.